JamJarKid/JamJarKid/README.md

-Senior data scientist transitioning into full-stack and backend engineering.
+Senior data scientist transitioning into full-stack and backend.
 Building production software, one commit at a time.

 ## Current Focus